mrugeshrlimbachiya/java8tips/streams.rst

 Stream vs Collection
 --------------------
 Most of the time collections are one of the main source for stream to act on.
-Stream and collection are used togather, they don't replace each other.
+Stream and collection are used together, they don't replace each other.
 Streams differ from collection in several ways:

 - **No storage:** Collections are typically physical set of data where as streams are a logial view that will be given to the pipeline of operations.
 Collections are about data and streams are about computations.